satellite-21/WebAppMovieSearch/README.md

 ---

-This is an example of a simple full-stack application that integrates with external API.
+This is an example of a simple full-stack application that integrates with an external API.

-The application is a simple web app for searching movies.
+The Application is a web app for searching movies.
 You can also add new movies that will be saved to a database and indexed in an external search engine.

 ![Movie indexer app](assets/screenshot.png)